Tinkerforge/doc/en/source/Hardware/Master_Extensions/WIFI_Extension_V2.rst

    :target: ../../_images/Extensions/extension_wifi2_ports.jpg

-The phy modes
+The PHY modes

-* A,
+* B,
-* B and
+* G and
 * N

 are available.
-Phy mode N can't be used if the access point is enabled.
+PHY mode N can't be used if the access point is enabled.

 .. image:: /Images/Extensions/extension_wifi2_brickv_phy_mode.jpg
    :scale: 100 %